-Implementation of a sanctions screening tool
+Implementation of a sanctions screening application

 It was the goal of this globally operating and partly market-leading insurance company, to steer, standardize and automate its activities, regarding the fight against financial crimes focussing on sanctions.
 There was a need for a project lead, that is accountable for the implementation of insurance as well as service products, at one of the large subsidiaries and 33 further global, legally independent units.

 Rollout of mobile hardware in the project ‘New work’

 As part of the project “new work” employees from all German business locations of an international insurance company, were given the opportunity to participate in mobile work to be able to work time- and location-independent.
 Within the project a central control center had to ensure the provision of mobile workspace hardware, the hardware rollout and had to actively accompany service and support processes as well as providing regular operation.